Jason2866/WebSerial_ESPTool/README.md

 - Run `script/develop`
 - Open http://localhost:5004/

-## Origin
+## Origin & Development

-This project was originally written by [Melissa LeBlanc-Williams](https://github.com/makermelissa).
-[Nabu Casa](https://www.nabucasa.com) ported the code over to TypeScript and in March 2022 took over maintenance from Adafruit.
-In July 2022, the Nabucasa stopped maintaining the project in favor of an official, but very early release of Espressif's [esptool-js](https://github.com/espressif/esptool-js/).
-Due to the instability of the tool, Adafruit updated their fork with Nabucasa's changes in November 2022 and took over maintenance once again.
-In December 2024, the tool was once again updated to use Espressif's esptool-js as the backend.
-Since Adafruit uses esptool.js which is still buggy, i decided to maintain my own version.
-In 12/2025 support for new MCUs and chip variant support for the different P4 revisions and flash read was added.
+This project was originally created by [Melissa LeBlanc-Williams](https://github.com/makermelissa).
+[Nabu Casa](https://www.nabucasa.com) ported the code to TypeScript and took over maintenance from Adafruit in March 2022.
+In July 2022, Nabu Casa stopped maintaining the project in favor of Espressif's [esptool-js](https://github.com/espressif/esptool-js).
+Due to instability, Adafruit updated their fork with Nabu Casa's changes in November 2022 and resumed maintenance.
+In December 2024, the backend was switched to Espressif's esptool-js.
+Since esptool.js remained buggy, this independent version was created.
+In December 2025, support for new MCUs, chip variants (P4 revisions), and optimized flash reading was added.

-Copyright: Adafruit, Nabu Casa and Johann Obermeier
+**Copyright:** Adafruit, Nabu Casa, and Johann Obermeier